Engin-Boot/pong-stage-Azimcharoliya/Frame_Update.md

-# Poll Input
+# Frame Update

 ## Feature

-This module will return per frame input updates from the game.
+This module will return per frame updates from the game.

 ## Acceptance Criteria